KEERTHI130705/Sensor-Integration-and-Communication-Protocol/README.md

-# Wearable Sensor Integration System using ESP32
+# Smart Wearable Health Monitoring System using ESP32

 ## Overview
-This project focuses on the integration of multiple sensors into a wearable system using the ESP32 microcontroller.
-The system demonstrates reliable sensor interfacing, I²C-based communication, and real-time raw data acquisition.

-The work primarily involves sensor bring-up, signal observation, and basic signal processing for physiological data.
-Advanced features such as BLE communication, mobile application, and emergency alerts are part of planned future development.
+This project presents the development of a smart wearable prototype designed for continuous health monitoring and safety detection.
+The system integrates multiple sensors with an ESP32 microcontroller to collect real-time physiological and motion data.

+The device measures heart rate, SpO₂, temperature, motion, and battery parameters, processes the data using filtering and analysis techniques, and transmits it wirelessly via BLE for live monitoring.

 ---

-## Objectives
+## Features
-- Integrate multiple sensors using the I²C protocol
+- Real-time Heart Rate (BPM) monitoring
+- SpO₂ (Blood Oxygen Level) measurement
+- Temperature monitoring
+- Fall detection using motion sensor
+- SOS / emergency alert system
-- Perform sensor initialization and connectivity verification
+- Battery monitoring and power management
-- Acquire real-time raw sensor data
+- Wireless data transmission via BLE
-- Analyze signal behavior such as noise and instability
-- Apply basic filtering techniques for improved signal quality
+- Mobile app display (nRF Connect)

 ---

+## System Architecture
+The system follows a modular wearable design:

+1. Sensors collect physiological and motion data
+2. ESP32 processes data using filtering and calculations
+3. Data is transmitted via BLE
+4. Mobile app displays live parameters

+As shown in the system workflow, sensors communicate with ESP32 using I²C, and processed data is sent to a mobile application via BLE.

+---

 ## Hardware Components

 - ESP WROOM 32 MCU Module (ESP32)
 - MAX30102 Heart Rate and SpO₂ Sensor
-- MPU-6050 3-Axis Accelerometer and Gyroscope
+- MPU-6050 Accelerometer & Gyroscope
 - AHT10 Temperature & Humidity Sensor
 - INA219 Current / Power Monitoring Module
-- WLY902030 3.7V 500mAh LiPo Battery
+- LiPo Battery (3.7V, 500mAh)
-- TP4056 Li-ion Battery Charging Module (with protection)
+- TP4056 Battery Charging Module
-- AMS1117-3.3V Voltage Regulator Module
+- AMS1117-3.3V Voltage Regulator
 - Breadboard and Jumper Wires

 ---

-## System Architecture
-The ESP32 acts as the central controller and communicates with all sensors using the I²C protocol.

-### I²C Connections
-- SDA → GPIO 21
-- SCL → GPIO 22

-All sensors share a common 3.3V power supply and ground.

----

-## Sensors Used
+## Working Principle

-### MAX30102 (PPG Sensor)
+The wearable device collects real-time data from multiple sensors:

-- Measures heart rate and SpO₂ using photoplethysmography
+- MAX30102 → Heart rate & SpO₂
-- Generates raw IR and Red signal values
-- Used for pulse detection and oxygen estimation

-### MPU-6050
-- 3-axis accelerometer and gyroscope
-- Provides motion and orientation data

-### AHT10
+- AHT10 → Temperature
-- Digital temperature and humidity sensor
-- Provides environmental data for monitoring

-### INA219
-- Measures voltage, current, and power
+- MPU6050 → Motion and fall detection
-- Used for battery monitoring and power analysis

----

-## Power System
-- LiPo Battery (3.7V, 500mAh) powers the system
+- INA219 → Battery monitoring

-- TP4056 module handles battery charging and protection
-- AMS1117 regulator provides stable 3.3V output
+All sensors communicate with ESP32 using I²C.
+The ESP32 processes the data using filtering techniques, motion analysis, and threshold-based logic to improve accuracy.

+The processed data is then transmitted via BLE to a mobile application (nRF Connect), where live values and alerts are displayed.

 ---